This post is the first in a series focused on AI and how we can harness its capabilities and potential to further and optimize our creative practises.

 AI and machine learning have been topics of great debate recently, especially around AI's potential applications and the potential issues faced with its current uses.

-Ironically, these people use AI everyday to unlock their iPhone, or to check their bank account on an app, or to find the best route on their SatNav.
+Ironically, these people use AI everyday to unlock their iPhone with facial recognition, or to check their bank account on an app, or to find the best route on their SatNav.

 Why are we scared of AI?